Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 pursuit of Happiness."
 Food security is Life.
 Freedom from

 create new rights.
-It operationalizes the three rights that
+It operationalizes the first two rights

-Pennsylvania declared for the world two hundred and fifty
+that Pennsylvania declared for the world two hundred and

-years ago.
+fifty years ago.
 Pennsylvania is not adopting a new idea.
-It is
+It

 Corporation, headquartered in Bethlehem, Pennsylvania, was